walmins/iSamsungTV/README.md

 ## Introduction
-iBrew is an interface to the Samsung TV C and D Series It uses the network capabilities of the TV to mimic the remote.
+iBrew is an interface to the Samsung TV series C, D, E and F...
+It uses the network capabilities of the TV to mimic the remote and send notification messages to the big screen!?

 ### It features!
  * Used for bridging and scripting in smarthome controller software !